chen-grace-p4/project02/README.md

       * 7: Server closed

 * **Finding information about files (Kyle)**
+  * (NEW) Finding out the size of chat.log and activity.log.
+    * This information is used to calculate the number of messages saved in the CHATLOG and the number of entries saved in the ACTIVITYLOG.
+Since the only things being written to the files are structs of a constant size, dividing the size of the file by the size of the struct will result in the number of messages/entries.
+There are ways around using the file size to calculate the number of messages/entries, all of which are far less efficient.
+  * (NEW) The size of the file and the number of messages/entries in the CHATLOG/ACTIVITYLOG is displayed in the first line of the CHATLOG/ACTIVITYLOG.
   * (OMITTED) display information about files such as size, file type, and a preview of files
   * (OMITTED) having a preview of a file will require the use of READ
   * (OMITTED) at some point there could be a way to change a file using WRITE by a client and send the changed file back over the server

 * **Signals (Grace)**
   * (NEW) to log if a user/server disconnect
     * ctrl+c in the server or client disconnects them and also logs their disconnect in the activity log